 Busted : When a doctor or a nurse draws blood from veins for a test, the first question that patients ask is, If my veins are blue in color, why is my blood not blue?

 The answer is optic illusion.
-The deoxygenated blood in your vien is dark red in colour (artery blood is bright red) and veins that carry this dark blood, are situated closer to the skin.
-The different wavelengths are processed differently, making the viens look blue in colour.
+The deoxygenated blood in your vein is dark red in colour (oxygenated blood carried in arteries is bright red) and veins that carry this dark blood, are situated closer to the skin.
+The different wavelengths are processed differently, making the veins look blue in colour.

 Myth 7: Blood donation affects your sexual performance